 The Australian Government consulted on the UNGI program during October and November 2018.
 Over 70 submissions were received in response to the government’s UNGI consultation paper.

-More information on the consultation process is available at Australian Government website.
+More information on the consultation process is available at the Department of the Environment and Energy website.

 Registrations of Interest (please note, the submission period has closed) Australian Government